This article was last updated on 11-Dec-2018. See the revision history at the end.

 - Peter Lowe’s Ad and tracking server list

 As of this writing you can find over 12 million filter lists on the FilterLists website, however i strongly advise to be very careful about what ones you add, if any.
 In my experience the default filter lists offered by uBO are quite sufficient and adding more may only slow things down, consume more resources and potentially break stuff.

 All other settings for the remaining tabs can remain at their defaults.

 Keep that in mind as you read this section.

 You will likely be spending far more time with uMatrix (uM) than all the other add-ons here combined and, being it is one of the most important ones in the pile, it is vital you understand how to use it, so read the wiki because i’m not going to go into great detail here.

-Once uMatrix is installed, click the toolbar button and then the pop-up title bar to open the Dashboard:
+Once uMatrix is installed, click the toolbar button and then the title bar of the pop-up to open the Dashboard: